 The interior design curriculum provides an internship experience for students at the conclusion of their third year in the program.
 This field experience, involving business and industry, extends students' formal education and is further preparation for completion of the capstone senior studio coursework as well as preparation for entry-level positions in interior design.

-Each spring the Program holds this event which presents graduates and their work to potential employers as well as friends, family, alumni, and the public.
-This milestone is also good opportunity for students interested in interior design and the program to see student work and to speak with graduates.
+Each spring the program holds a showcase event which presents graduates and their work to potential employers as well as to friends, family, alumni, and the public.
+This milestone is also a good opportunity for students interested in interior design and the program to see student work and to speak with graduates.
 Click here to see Showcase 2010 .

 Successful Students and Alumni

 Students at The University of Akron are bright, hardworking, and highly motivated to succeed.
 Most have part or full-time jobs, and develop excellent time management skills due to their demanding schedules.

 80% of the students enrolled during the 2012 spring semester returned for the Fall 2012 semester.

 33% of the students from the class of 2013 who entered upper division courses (junior) graduated in 4 years.
 The average time to obtain a degree was 5.25 yrs.
 (The majority of students who attend the University of Akron work part-time to help pay for their degrees).

 50% of the students that graduated in May 2012 were employed in interior design positions by December 2012.